autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 For example, the module decides not to avoid an object that is too close or fast in the lateral direction.

 ### Cuts off the drivable area against the selected obstacles
 For the selected obstacles to be avoided, the module cuts off the drivable area.
 As inputs to decide the shapes of cut-off polygons, poses of the obstacles are mainly used, assuming they move in parallel to the ego's path, instead of its predicted path.
 This design arises from that the predicted path of objects is not accurate enough to use the path modifications (at least currently).
 Furthermore, the output drivable area shape is designed as a rectangular cutout along the ego's path to make the computation scalar rather than planar.

 #### Determination of lateral dimension

-Lateral dimensions of the polygon is calculated as follows.
+The lateral dimensions of the polygon are calculated as follows.
 The polygon's width to extract from the drivable area is the obstacle width and `drivable_area_generation.lat_offset_from_obstacle`.
 We can limit the lateral shift length by `drivable_area_generation.max_lat_offset_to_avoid`.

 ![drivable_area_extraction_width](./image/drivable_area_extraction_width.drawio.svg)

 #### Determination of longitudinal dimension

-Then, extracting the same directional and opposite directional obstacles from the drivable area will work as follows considering TTC (time to collision).
+Then, extracting the same directional and opposite directional obstacles from the drivable area will work as follows, considering TTC (time to collision).

-Regarding the same directional obstacles, obstacles whose TTC is negative will be ignored (e.g. The obstacle is in front of the ego, and the obstacle's velocity is larger than the ego's velocity.).
+Regarding the same directional obstacles, obstacles whose TTC is negative will be ignored (e.g., The obstacle is in front of the ego, and the obstacle's velocity is larger than the ego's velocity.).

 Same directional obstacles (Parameter names may differ from implementation)
 ![same_directional_object](./image/same_directional_object.svg)

 Opposite directional obstacles (Parameter names may differ from implementation)
 ![opposite_directional_object](./image/opposite_directional_object.svg)

+### Cuts off the drivable area against the selected pedestrians
+while the

 ## Example